Health Care Fraud Defense Attorney in Tampa

 - 42 U.S. Code Section 1320a-7B: five years imprisonment for each of any number of false statements.

 - 18 U.S.C.
-Section 1347: ten years in prison for willfully participating in any scheme to defraud a health insurer.
+Section 1347: ten years in prison for willfully participating in any scheme to defraud an insurer.

 - 18 U.S.C.
-Section 1035: five years in prison for any individual making false statements connected with delivering health care services or health care benefits.
+Section 1035: five years in prison for any individual making false statements connected with delivering services or benefits.

 Are there any defenses?

-There are many defenses and mitigation strategies that may be applied in a case involving health care fraud.
-Only an experienced federal and state white collar defense attorney will be able to accurately explain what the possible defenses and mitigation strategies for your case might be.
-This is due to the fact that every health care fraud case is unique and will require a customized defensive strategy.
-Contact an experienced Tampa health care fraud attorney immediately after being charged.
+There are many defenses and mitigation strategies that may be applied in a case involving Medicare or health care fraud.
+Only an experienced defense lawyer specializing in white collar cases will be able to accurately explain what the possible defenses and mitigation strategies for your case might be.
+This is due to the fact that every federal case is unique and will require a customized defensive strategy.
+Contact an experienced Tampa health care fraud lawyer immediately after being charged.

-If you’ve been charged with health care fraud or related federal charges Tampa or Hillsborough County, contacting a lawyer specializing in criminal defense cases is a critical first step.
+If you’ve been charged with health care fraud or related charges in Hillsborough County, Florida, contacting a Tampa defense lawyer specializing in federal criminal cases is a critical first step.
 At Joffe Law, P.A., we have an understanding and experienced legal team that can take your case on today.
-Our professionals can give your unique case the time and care that it requires for the best possible outcome in court.
+Let our Medicare fraud defense attorneys fight zealously on your behalf for the best outcome in court.